The Watchmaker’s Hand Excerpt

 Chapter 1

-His gaze over the majestic panorama of Manhattan, 218 feet below, was interrupted by the alarm.
+HIS GAZE OVER the majestic panorama of Manhattan, 218 feet below, was interrupted by the alarm.

-He was familiar with the sound from training, getting his Fall Safety Certificate, but never on shift.
-His level of skill and the sophistication of the million-dollar contraption beneath him were such that there had never been a reason for the high-pitched sound to fill the cab in which he sat.
+He was familiar with the sound from training, while getting his Fall Protection Certificate, but never on shift.
+His level of skill and the sophistication of the million‑dollar contraption beneath him were such that there had never been a reason for the high‑pitched sound to fill the cab in which he sat.

 But at the same time, apart from the urgency of the electronics, Garry Helprin knew that this was a mistake.
 A sensor problem.
-Happened sometimes.

 He nudged the control to raise the eighteen-ton load aloft, and his thoughts returned to where they had been just a moment ago.

-Garry had said, “Bathsheba, you mean.
+When she first told him these, Garry had said, “Bathsheba, you mean.
 From the Bible.”

 “No. Bashilda.
 My imaginary pony when I was ten.”